-The staff and faculty of JST INSTITUTE are strongly committed to non-pathologizing, collaborative ways of working with people.
+The staff and faculty of JST INSTITUTE are strongly committed to non-pathologizing, collaborative practices of working with people.
 Our practices are embedded in postmodern and social constructionist concepts.
 This philosophical approach makes it possible for us to challenge traditional concepts such as universal truths and master narratives.
 Postmodernism is not “one more” master narrative, but one among many others.
 Rather than closing down space, it makes visible possibilities that were previously unnoticed.
 The pedagogy used by the faculty to facilitate useful learning experiences, is parallel to the therapeutic practices, emphasizing respect for others, an appreciation for social context and the importance of language in creating realities.
 JST staff and faculty are passionate about inspiring hope and possibility with people throughout the world.

 Jim Duvall M.Ed.

 Passionate about promoting social justice, inclusion and respect for people’s competencies and self-determination, she is also involved with ethics work as well as in publishing/ writing.
-Her book chapter, currently in-press, addresses social justice through narrative practices: Duvall, J. & Tremblay, C. (2015).
-Rosie had wings they could not see: A consultation with Michael White and a woman labelled with a dual diagnosis.
-In Pare, D. & Audet, C. (Eds.), Social justice and counselling.
+Her book chapter addresses social justice through narrative practices: Duvall, J. & Tremblay, C. (2015).
+Rosie had wings they could not see: A consultation with Michael White and a woman labelled with a dual diagnosis, in Pare, D. & Audet, C. (Eds.), Social justice and counseling.
 Routledge/ Taylor-Francis.

 In her current professional activities, Caroline works as a heart transplant social worker, operates an independent counseling practice, provides clinical supervision toward LCSW licensure and co-directs/ manages JST Institute.

 - Licensed Clinical Social Worker in the state of Texas (License # 60557; NPI 1760091367)